11ty/11ty-website/docs/data.md

   // URL can be used in <a href> to link to other templates
   url: "/current/page/myFile/",

-  // New in Eleventy v0.3.4
-  // Mapped from inputPath, useful for permalinks
+  // Mapped from inputPath, useful for permalinks (New in v0.3.4)
   fileSlug: "myFile",

   // JS Date Object for current page (used to sort collections)